Barry Horowitz: Early life

 Horowitz attended Florida State University, where he studied sports nutrition and wrestled.
+He is Jewish.

 Professional wrestling career

 Early career (19791987)

-Horowitz trained as a professional wrestler under Boris Malenko in Tampa, Florida for 18 months and debuted in 1979 on the Floridian independent circuit.
+Horowitz trained as a professional wrestler under Boris Malenko in Tampa, Florida, for 18 months and debuted in 1979 on the Floridian independent circuit.
 He went on to work for the World Wide Wrestling Federation, Jim Crockett, Sr.'s NWA Mid-Atlantic promotion, and promotions in Canada and Puerto Rico.
-His first television appearance in the WWWF/WWF was in October 1981 as an enhancement talent named Barry Hart, losing to King Kong Mosca.
+His first television appearance in the WWWF/WWF was in October 1981 as an enhancement talent named Barry Hart, losing to King Kong Angelo Mosca.
+He worked with WWF until 1983.

 Horowitz eventually joined Championship Wrestling from Florida as Jack Hart.
 On July 23, 1985, in Tampa, he defeated Mike Graham in a tournament final to win the vacant NWA Florida Heavyweight Championship.
-He held the title until September 2, 1985, when he lost to Kendall Windham.
+He held the title until September 2, 1985, when he lost to Kendall Windham at Battle of the Belts.
 He remained in CWF for two years, and was managed by heels such as Percy Pringle and Sir Oliver Humperdink.

 World Wrestling Federation (19871990)

 Horowitz joined the World Wrestling Federation in 1987.
 Wearing suspenders and a vest with an outline of a handprint on the back, which he patted as a self-congratulatory measure, he spent three years in the WWF as an enhancement talent (primarily against up and coming babyfaces).
 Horowitz occasionally teamed with another preliminary wrestler, Steve Lombardi (the "Brooklyn Brawler").
-Although Horowitz's win years later over BodyDonna Skip was viewed as his first victory, he did have multiple pinfall victories during his first WWF run.
+Although Horowitz's win years later over BodyDonna Skip was promoted as his first victory, he did have multiple pinfall victories during his first WWF run.
 The first was in Kitchener, Ontario, on July 22, 1987, over Brady Boone.
 That year he would gain three more victories, pinning Lanny Poffo, David Sammartino, and Jerry Allen.
 Horowitz also gained multiple wins in tag-team action as he partnered with Lombardi.
 In one house show event, Horowitz and Lombardi defeated Jerry Allen and Scott Hall in Springfield, Massachusetts on August 23, 1987.
 They also defeated the team of Lanny Poffo and Scott Casey on January 26, 1988, in Hershey, Pennsylvania.
 The match would later air on an episode of Primetime Wrestling on February 19, 1988.

-In 1988, he registered fifteen singles victories, defeating Allen, DJ Peterson, Jose Luis Rivera, Mike Sharpe, and Poffo.
+In 1988, he registered fifteen singles victories, defeating Allen, DJ Peterson, Jose Luis Rivera, Iron Mike Sharpe, and Poffo.
 Horowitz finished his initial WWF run registering fourteen victories in 1989, including an improbable pin over a young Ken Shamrock in Greensboro, North Carolina, on July 29.
 Barry's final match was a loss to Mark Young in Waco, Texas on April 22, 1990, after which he departed for World Championship Wrestling.